PipedreamHQ/pipedream/docs/docs/code/python/README.md

 from pipedream.script_helpers import (steps, export)

 r = requests.get("https://pokeapi.co/api/v2/pokemon/charizard")
-# Store the JSON contents into a variable called pokmeon
+# Store the JSON contents into a variable called "pokemon"
 pokemon = r.json()

 # Expose the pokemon data downstream to others steps in the "pokemon" key from this step